wshiyi-cn/BeeGround/README.md

 You will find a Scene Gizmo on the top right corner of the main view.
 Click "Y" to change to top view.
 Then you can hold your mouse wheel to move or zoom in/out.
 If you don't have the mouse wheel you can use "Hand Tool"(the icon under File menu on the top left corner.)
 If your Unity UI appears different as the screenshot.
 You can click Window-Layouts-Default to reset the layout.

 ### Hierachy
-On the left side is the "Hierachy" which shows the components for in the environment.
+On the left side is the "Hierachy" which shows the components in the environment.
 You can click the arrow to open the tree list.

 Here are